-You'll leave BAKE! with our French baguette recipe, the knowledge to recreate it at home, four French baguettes you made in class, dough to bake later, and great coupons.
+You'll leave the BAKE! class with our French baguette recipe, the knowledge to recreate it at home, and the French baguettes you made in class.

 What our guests have to say about this class: